Bodhinaut/python_codewars/README.md

 * take in integer array, sum its components, return if the sum is odd or even with 'odd' or 'even'

+### Thinkful - Logic Drills: Traffic light update_light
+* You're writing code to control your town's traffic lights.
+You need a function to handle each change from green, to yellow, to red, and then to green again.

+Complete the function that takes a string as an argument representing the current state of the light and returns a string representing the state the light should change to.